vinayking01/React/lecture2( jsx , rendering element in dom, etc)/README.md

-##  >single page Application vs multi page application.
+## Q: Single page Application vs Multi page application.

-#### Singlepage Application
+#### SinglePage Application
-1. after making any first req, it bring their html , css, js and whenever different req is made the only few components will reload of the page not full page. because now js have the full control which dynamically chg the data of the page on events or reqs.\
+1. After making any first req, it bring their html , css, js and whenever different req is made the only few components will reload of the page not full page. because now js have the full control which dynamically chg the data of the page on events or reqs.\
 2. saves the bandwidth.

-#### Multipage Application
+#### MultiPage Application
-1. page reload in every req, because for every  req it will bring their respective html,css,js for every different req. ex - harry/about , harry/contact
+1. Page reload in every req, because for every  req it will bring their respective html,css,js for every different req. ex - harry/about , harry/contact
 2. Bandwidth waste.

 ##  > Understanding JSX

-    1. JSX (JavaScript XML) is a syntax extension for JavaScript that allows you to write HTML-like code directly in your JavaScript files.
-It's commonly used in React to define the structure of UI components.
+    1. JSX allows us to write HTML elements in JavaScript and place them in the DOM without any createElement() and/or appendChild() methods.
+JSX created by facebook.
+    2. JSX makes it easier to write and add HTML in React.
+    3. JSX converts HTML tags into react elements.
-    2. Remember that JSX is not HTML; it gets compiled to JavaScript.
+    4. Remember that JSX is not HTML; it gets compiled to JavaScript.
 Therefore, you can use JavaScript features directly within JSX to create dynamic and interactive UI components in React.
+JSX allows you to write html like syntax to create look alike react elements easily rather than that complex code.
-    3. using jsx we got the functionality of using the expression, function call , conditional statement inside the HTML using jsx only , which we can't use in simple HTML file.
+    5. using jsx we got the functionality of using the expression, function call , conditional statement inside the HTML using jsx only , which we can't use in simple HTML file.
-    4. Every expression in jsx should be wrapped inside the curly braces.
+    6. Every expression in jsx should be wrapped inside the curly braces.
 The outer pair of curly braces {} is used to denote a JavaScript expression within JSX.
 This allows you to write JavaScript code inside JSX, such as variables, functions, or object literals.

+## Q: Browser only understand js, then how this jsx is working in react.
+-  See in case when we use Create-react-app, it uses `babel` package which transpiled the jsx code into => React.createElement => React ElementJS Object => HTML Object(finally rendered in browser)

+- In the case of Most Package bundlers for eg - Parcel Parcel takes the JSX code => Babel => React.createElement => React ElementJs object => HTML Object

 2. ### Creating a Simple Component
     Open src/App.js (one of the component) in your project directory.